Vladcutus/RaspberryPiLab-SecurePiRouter/README.md

 - Installing OpenWRT which is an open source Linux-based router
 - Using PowerShell to SSH into the Pi and configure the network
 - Connect it to the internet
-- Setup the USB Wireless Adapter (coming soon)
+- Setup the USB Wireless Adapter
-- Setup VPN (coming soon)
+- Setup VPN
 <h2>Environments and Technologies Used</h2>

 - <b>Raspberry Pi</b>